benzookapi/shopify-barebone-theme-sample/README.md

 - [Dynamic sources](https://shopify.dev/docs/themes/architecture/settings/dynamic-sources) = theme editor function to connect store data instances to liquid objects

 # How to run
 Just for running this theme on your store, simply download this as a zip to upload to your store.
-However, most of this theme users must be developers who want to modify the code to apply the change immdiately, which can be enabled by [Shopify CLI](https://shopify.dev/docs/themes/tools/cli) with the following steps.
+However, most of this theme users must be developers who want to modify the code to apply the change immdiately, which can be done by [Shopify CLI](https://shopify.dev/docs/themes/tools/cli) with the following steps.

-1. Install the CLI followging the steps in the CLI page above (note that the CLI for theme is differet from [the app CLI](https://shopify.dev/docs/apps/tools/cli) as npm modules).
+1. Install the CLI followging the steps in the page above (note that the CLI for theme is different from [the app CLI](https://shopify.dev/docs/apps/tools/cli) given as a npm module).

 2. Clone this GitHub repo. or download as a ZIP to extract in your PC.